 To make tug safe and fun for all, you need some ground rules.

-Here is a German Shepherd foster puppy I had over xmas a few years ago learning some rules of engagement for safe and fun tuggy.
+Above is a German Shepherd foster puppy I had over xmas a few years ago learning some rules of engagement for safe and fun tuggy.
+If you click on the link to vimeo you’ll see a step by step of whay I’m doing and why.
 Can you spot what I’m saying which will eventually become his signal to spit out the toy?

 Hold!
 The magic marker word (or click) tells the dog he has made the correct choice.

 This is what a solid ‘hold’ looks like and is the foundation for a retrieve (delivery) to hand.
-My dogs are taught to hold something in their mouth until they hear the magic ‘ok’ word which tells them they have made the correct choice.
+My dogs are taught to hold something in their mouth until they hear the magic marker word ‘ok’ which tells them they have made the correct choice.

 How do we start training this?
 Step by step, clicking all the way!